| 01250 872 261

 Balancing these principles will involve calculations to assess condensation and moisture risks.
 Glaser calculations can do this but can have limitations, which a WUFI analysis can help overcome, e.g., rain and drying out of residual moisture in the construction.
 A WUFI calculation can show what effect differing performing VCLs can have on the structure and whether they are critical.
 A VCL should be used to reduce the moisture risks to acceptable levels but not be the sole protection method.

-New Section on design principles for walls
+New Section on design principles for wall

 Section 11 of the revised standard provides new guidance on “Application of design principles - Walls.”
 This new section covers different categories of walls, from solid walls to framed walls, cladding systems (rainscreen cladding), SIPS, CLT, and Modular & Offsite.